gameboycameraman/invading_invaders/documentations/about_us.md

 # **About The Invaders Team**

-Our team is composed of 4 talented developpers who studied at Makers Academy.
+Our team is composed of 4 talented developers who studied at Makers Academy.

 ![](/images/team/GB_6978.jpeg?raw=true)
 - [Vivien Tang](https://github.com/honjintang)